hddgpp/JS-OPP-dice-roller/README.md

 # 🎲 Dice Roller

-A simple dice roller app made with **JavaScript OOP**, HTML, and CSS.
+A simple dice roller app made with **JavaScript-OOP**, HTML, and CSS.
 Built on **Day 50** of my coding journey 🚀

 ## Features